 What’s more, the expectation is that you won’t be driving your off-road vehicle all of the time, which reduces your costs.

 The reason that it won’t be dirt cheap, however, is because of the type of use an off-road vehicle gets.
 You won’t be traveling paved roads or be confined by any traffic laws, so this will prevent your insurance from being unbelievably low.

 What other factors can affect my ATV insurance coverage?

 Of course your driving record, the type of safety equipment you have with the ATV, your age, sex and the cost of your ATV will affect your insurance coverage to some extent.
-Other issues that cause your insurance premiums to go up or down is if your state has environmental concerns that can be effected by riding your recreational vehicle.
+Your insurance premiums can go up or down depending on whether your state has environmental concerns that can be effected by riding your recreational vehicle.

 Lastly, if you want your ATV to be legal on the freeways and highways, this would mean a more comprehensive and intricate insurance policy.